Reading time: 3 minutes

 Having that in mind, it becomes easier to deal with objections, but let's see how you can improve your sales by dealing with obstacles before you let the objections happen.

 Obstacles are all the points a client might object to later in the conversation.
 The difference is that you will tackle them before you can receive the objection in the first place.
-Obstacles are discussed during a needs-assessment.
+Obstacles are discussed during a needs-assessment or discovery call.
 Before you pitch them anything, you must fully understand their position on your product or service.

 You can ask them any type of question.
 Here are some examples: